Aller au contenu principal

 Our analysis

-The WLTP range shown in the catalogue is measured on a standardised cycle, at mild temperature and moderate speed.
+Because it is measured on a standardised cycle, at mild temperature and moderate speed.
 On a Belgian motorway at 120 km/h, in winter with the heating on, an electric SUV commonly loses 20 to 30 % of that figure.
-A model claimed at 600 WLTP km often holds around 420 to 440 real km in mixed use, and clearly less on a long motorway trip in deep cold.
+That is why we rank by estimated real range, not WLTP.

-That is why we rank by estimated real range rather than WLTP.
 Efficiency (consumption in kWh/100 km) matters as much as battery size: a Tesla Model Y and a large premium SUV may carry a similar battery, but the one that consumes less will go further on the same charge — and cost less to recharge.
+It is efficiency that puts the Model Y at the top of this ranking despite a smaller battery than some rivals.

-An SUV that holds 400 km but charges slowly can be less practical on a long trip than a 360 km model with fast charging.
 The 800-volt architecture of the Kia EV6 and Hyundai Ioniq 5 recovers 10 to 80 % of the battery in under twenty minutes, versus thirty to forty minutes for many 400-volt rivals.
 On a Brussels-Marseille run, that difference adds up to hours.

 The network matters too.
 Tesla keeps the advantage of a dense, reliable Supercharger network, now open to other brands.
 For those who mainly charge at home and drive little on the motorway, real range comes first; for a high-mileage driver, charging speed and charger availability weigh as much as the claimed kilometres.